Easy Mutton Biryani Recipe (In 6 Simple Steps)

 4. Layering the Biryani:

-Once done, gently fluff the rice to mix the layers without breaking the grains.
-Serve hot with raita, salad, and boiled eggs on the side.
+- Serve the hot mutton biryani with raita, a fresh salad, and boiled eggs (if using) on the side.

 Tips for Perfect Mutton Biryani